 These pasties are a firm favourite.
-They are great for a rustic dinner and even better served cold the next day if you can keep your hands off them They are astonishingly quick and easy as well, especially if you buy the puff pastry, which is normally vegan by the way.
+They are great for a rustic dinner and even better served cold the next day if they last that long.
+They are astonishingly quick and easy as well, especially if you buy the puff pastry, which is normally vegan by the way.

-- ½ swede – diced into small cubes
+1 small or ½ large swede – cooked and diced into small cubes

-- 2 potatoes – diced into small cubes
+2 potatoes – cooked and diced into small cubes

-2 medium sized carrots – diced into small cubes
+2 medium sized carrots – cooked and diced into small cubes

-- 1 batch pastry (see pastry section) or 1 packet Jus-Rol puff pastry
+1 batch pastry or 1 packet Jus-Rol puff pastry

 Preheat the oven to 180C.
 Crumble the tofu into a bowl, keep it quite coarse, add the nutritional yeast, onion granules, tamari, salt and pepper.
 Mix it together so it’s well combined and set aside for 10 minutes to infuse the flavours.

-Next, dice the potato, onion, carrot and swede into 1/2 cm cubes and add them to the tofu mix.
-Stir to combine and leave for another 10 minutes.
+Next, dice the cooked potato, carrot and swede into 1/2 cm cubes and finely mince the onion.
+Add them to the tofu mix, stir to combine and leave for another 10 minutes.

-Make a hole in the tops of the pasties and brush with the remaining milk.
+Make a hole in the tops of the pasties with a knife and brush with the remaining milk.
 Place in the preheated oven and bake until golden brown, about 25 minutes, but check the pastry is cooked and return to the oven for another 5-10 mins if necessary.